Create Transfer

 string

-Reference ID of the recipient´s account within the originator VASP.
+Recipient's account ID within the originator VASP.

 Example: account1234